Automatic Record Creation and Update Rules

-While you are working with cases in Microsoft Dynamics CRM there is always a need to automatically create cases based on defined business rules and from multiple channels like email, chat, etc. Many of us have already achieved this in earlier versions of Microsoft Dynamics CRM by creating Custom Workflows.
-There are many articles available on the web that shows you how to do it.
-With the Spring ’14 Wave Update this can now be achieved with no knowledge of workflows and in less time.
-While this feature can be used to automatically create or update cases, leads, opportunities, appointments, tasks and more records from incoming activities; in the next section, let’s explore how to create automatic case creation rules using the Automatic Record Creation and Update Rules functionality.
+While you are working with cases in Microsoft Dynamics 365 there is always a need to automatically create cases based on defined business rules and from multiple channels like email, chat, etc. In earlier versions of Microsoft Dynamics CRM this was achieved via Custom Workflows.
+There are many articles available on the web that shows you how to do that.
+Now, this can be achieved with no knowledge of workflows and in less time.
+While this feature can be used to automatically create or update cases, leads, opportunities, appointments, tasks and more records from incoming activities; in the next section, we’ll explore specifically how to create automatic case creation rules using the Automatic Record Creation and Update Rules functionality.

 Now, it is time to fill in the information that is necessary to make the rule work.
 Let’s look at each of the attributes or fields on this rule form.